ad1706/ad1706/README.md

 ## ☀ About Me

-I'm an enthusiastic and creative undergrad with a passion for development and problem-solving, thrive in collaborative environments.
-Currently, I'm exploring various areas of computer science, keen to learn new concepts and develop my competency in the professional world by contributing to innovative projects.
+I am an enthusiastic and creative undergrad with a zest for development and problem-solving, enjoy working in collaborative environments.
+Currently exploring various areas of computer science, keen to learn new concepts and develop my competency in the professional world by contributing to innovative projects.

 ## 💻 My Tech Stack